apache/helix/website/1.0.2/src/site/markdown/tutorial_rebalance.md

 When the rebalance mode is set to FULL_AUTO, Helix controls both the location of the replica along with the state.
 This option is useful for applications where creation of a replica is not expensive.

-For example, consider this system that uses a MasterSlave state model, with 3 partitions and 2 replicas in the ideal state.
+For example, consider this system that uses a LeaderStandby state model, with 3 partitions and 2 replicas in the ideal state.

 ```
 {